klouderone/cornev4promicroedition/README.md

 The build guide is **similar** to the video linked below, except without the LEDs, and the addition of the battery pads and battery switch.

+The batteries are intended to be directly soldered to the board, however you can use a PH2 connector on extension leads and route it to the TRRS socket area if you would like to use a battery with a connector.

 Make sure you are confident will all steps before commencing build as a mistake could result in breaking your microcontroller.

 https://www.youtube.com/watch?v=vzDTdLaAzXc